NorthernWidget-Skunkworks/Project-Walrus/README.md

 Before you can start to populate the circuit board, meaning adding components to it, you will need solder paste and a stencil.
 If you have access to a laser cutter, you can create your own stencil (https://learn.adafruit.com/smt-manufacturing/laser-cut-stencils).
 If you do not, the company that prints the circuit boards should be able to provide one.
 If all else fails, you can try to cut out a stencil with a small knife, or use a solder-paste syringe, though both of these methods can lead to difficulties (such as bridged connections).
 Additional information on how to stencil can be found here: https://www.sparkfun.com/tutorials/58.

+To help you in using the stencil, we provide STL files for 3D-printable plates in each of the hardware directories.
+These plates hold the board in place and provide a level surface on which to use the stencil.

+>> ADD PLATE FOR HARDMOUNT <<

 After this, you can use a tweezers and steady hands, or a pick-and-place machine, to gently place each component over the right pads, and in the right orientation.
 Do not worry if they are slightly misaligned; the surface tension of the solderi, once it is melted, will help to rotate the components into place.

 ### Reflowing circuit boards